 The FILTER sweeps from Low-Pass to High-Pass.
 Set to 12 o'clock for a flat frequency response.
 Moving the filter toward the LOW position progressively reduces high-frequencies.
 Moving the filter toward the HIGH position progressively reduces low-frequencies.
-The Resonance or Q of the Filter can be adjusted in Scratch Live: go to Setup > Hardware > to set the Resonance.
-High resonance adds a "zip" effect to the Filter when it is moved.
-Low resonance is best when the Filter is used for mixing.
+The Resonance or Q of the Filter can be adjusted in the Setup screen for Hardware: Effects.
+See "Hardware: Effects" on page 36.